Boeing 717: Assembly line and end of production

 In 2001, Boeing began implementing a moving assembly line for production of the 717 and 737.
 The moving line greatly reduced production time, which led to lower production costs.
 Following the slump in airline traffic caused by an economic downturn subsequent to the terrorist attacks on September 11, 2001, Boeing announced a review of the type's future.
 After much deliberation, it was decided to continue with production.
 Despite the lack of orders, Boeing had confidence in the 717's fundamental suitability to the 100-seat market, and in the long-term size of that market.
 After 19 worldwide 717 sales in 2000, and just 6 in 2001, Boeing took 32 orders for the 717 in 2002, despite the severe industry downturn.
 The 100th 717 was delivered to AirTran Airways on June 18, 2002.

 Increased competition from regional jets manufactured by Bombardier and Embraer took a heavy toll on sales during the airline slump after 2001.
 American Airlines acquired TWA and initially planned to continue the 717 order.
 American Airlines canceled TWA's order for Airbus A318s, but eventually also canceled the Boeing 717s that had not yet been delivered.
 The beginning of the end came in December 2003 when Boeing failed to reach a US$2.7 billion contract from Air Canada, a long term DC-9 customer, who chose the Embraer E-Jets and Bombardier CRJ200 over the 717.
 On January 14, 2005, citing slow sales, Boeing announced that it planned to end production of the 717 after it had met all of its outstanding orders.

 The 156th and final 717 rolled off the assembly line in April 2006 for AirTran Airways, which was the 717's launch customer as well as its final customer.
-The final two Boeing 717s were delivered to customers AirTran Airways and Midwest Airlines on May 23, 2006.
+The final two Boeing 717s were delivered to customers Midwest Airlines and AirTran Airways on May 23, 2006.
 The 717 was the last commercial airplane produced at Boeing's Long Beach facility in Southern California.